-The concept of the six factors of bhati is somewhat akin to the spirit of this principle (see Chapter One).
+The concept of the six factors of Bhati is somewhat akin to the spirit of this principle (see page 21).
 The concepts of the "master unit" and samaj are also related to the application of this principle (see Chapter Seven), as they require the integration of many aspects of human life in a balanced way.